-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is the landmark federal law, originally known as the Campus Security Act, that requires colleges and universities across the United States to disclose certain timely and annual information about crime on and around their campuses.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) is the landmark federal law, originally known as the Campus Security Act, that requires colleges and universities across the United States to disclose certain timely and annual information about crime on and around their campuses that was enacted by Congress in 1990.
+It was most recently amended in 2013 by the Violence Against Women Reauthorization Act (VAWA Act).
 The "Clery Act" is named in memory of 19-year-old Lehigh University freshman Jeanne Ann Clery who was raped and murdered while asleep in her residence hall room on April 5, 1986.
-The law is tied to an institution's participation in federal student financial aid programs and it applies to most institutions of higher education both public and private.
-The Act is enforced by the United States Department of Education.
+The law is tied to an institution's participation in federal student financial aid programs, and it applies to most institutions of higher education both public and private.